 5. Garrison Hearst (1990-92)

 Statistics: 3,232 rushing yards, 546 receiving yards, 35 total touchdowns

 From the moment this Lincoln County High School (GA) prospect arrived in Athens, Garrison Hearst was writing his legacy.
 After 315 carries his first two seasons, Hearst exploded for one of the greatest single seasons in Georgia football history.

 Hearst rushed for 1,567 yards and a school-record 19 rushing touchdowns, which still stands today.
 That 1992 Bulldogs team went 10-2 with Hearst leading the charge and won the Citrus Bowl over Ohio State to end the season.
 Georgia's superstar was named a consensus All-American and finished third in the Heisman Trophy voting before having a 10-year career in the NFL.

 Statistics: 3,613 rushing yards, 621 receiving yards, 39 total touchdowns

 It's hard to shine when you're sharing carries and are considered just one of your team's two star running backs every season.
 That is, unless your name is Sony Michel.

-The USA Today High School All-American split time with Nick Chubb (who you’ll meet in a minute), yet he still rushed for the third-most career yards in Georgia history.
+The USA Today High School All-American split time with Nick Chubb (who you'll meet in a minute), yet he still rushed for the third-most career yards in Georgia history.
 During the 2018 Rose Bowl, Michel only touched the football 15 times but racked up 222 total yards and four touchdowns on his way to earning Offensive MVP.
-Michel became a first-round pick of the New England Patriots and is on his way to a long, successful professional career.
+Michel became a first-round pick of the New England Patriots and is now with the Los Angeles Rams.
+He's on his way to a long, successful professional career.